DNA ligase 4

-DNA ligase 4 is an enzyme that in humans is encoded by the LIG4 gene.
+DNA ligase 4 or DNA ligase IV is an enzyme that in humans is encoded by the LIG4 gene.

 Function

-The protein encoded by this gene is an ATP-dependent DNA ligase that joins double-strand breaks during the non-homologous end joining pathway of double-strand break repair.
+DNA ligase 4 is an ATP-dependent DNA ligase that joins double-strand breaks during the non-homologous end joining pathway of double-strand break repair.
 It is also essential for V(D)J recombination.
 Lig4 forms a complex with XRCC4, and further interacts with the DNA-dependent protein kinase (DNA-PK) and XLF/Cernunnos, which are also required for NHEJ.
 The crystal structure of the Lig4/XRCC4 complex has been resolved.
 Defects in this gene are the cause of LIG4 syndrome.
 The yeast homolog of Lig4 is Dnl4.

-LIG4 Syndrome
+LIG4 syndrome

 In humans, deficiency of DNA ligase 4 results in a clinical condition known as LIG4 syndrome.
 This syndrome is characterized by cellular radiation sensitivity, growth retardation, developmental delay, microcephaly, facial dysmorphisms, increased disposition to leukemia, variable degrees of immunodeficiency and reduced number of blood cells.